vmware/PowerCLI-Example-Scripts/README.md

 ## Suggested Quality Management
 This section describes guidelines put in place to maintain a standard of quality while also promoting broader contribution.
+[//]: # (LucD: I'm missing the formatting of the code (capitalisation, indentation, aligned braces...
+Perhaps refer to the [The PowerShell Best Practices and Style Guide](https://github.com/PoshCode/PowerShellPracticeAndStyle))
 ### General Best Practices
 ### Resource Naming
-* Give the resource a name that is indicitive of the actions and/or results of its running
+* Give the resource a name that is indicative of the actions and/or results of its running

 ### Fault Handling
+[//]: # (LucD: That article is a rather limited set of fault handling options.
+Shouldn't we add a snippet with some examples?)
 * Read and apply the following basic fault handling where applicable: Microsoft’s Hey, Scripting Guy!
 Blog: https://blogs.technet.microsoft.com/heyscriptingguy/2014/07/09/handling-errors-the-powershell-way/

 ### Alias Usage